Plan to manage costs for Azure OpenAI Service

 Use the Azure pricing calculator to estimate the costs of using Azure OpenAI.

 Azure OpenAI Service runs on Azure infrastructure that accrues costs when you deploy new resources.
-It's important to understand that there could be other additional infrastructure costs that might accrue.
+There could be other infrastructure costs that might accrue.
+The following sections describe how you're charged for Azure OpenAI Service.

 Base series and Codex series models